-The oral-systemic link shows us how certain oral disease can affect your overall health.
-Traditionally, your dental health and overall health were approached as two sperate entities.
+The oral-systemic link shows us how certain oral diseases can affect your overall health.
+Traditionally, your dental health and overall health were approached as two separate entities.
 However, recent studies have proven that they are both intertwined.

 For instance, if you have diabetes, a dental infection can impact your blood sugar levels and make diabetes harder to control.
 When there is an infection in the gums, the barrier between the mouth and the body weakens; this leaves your body more susceptible to bacteria entering the bloodstream.
 Bacteria in the blood can increase your risk of infection, injury, and inflammation.
 Inflammation can be harmful to your body.
 It is imperative to reduce your risk of inflammation to maintain optimal health.

 Modern dentistry continues to explore the oral-systemic connection: the many ways in which our oral health impacts overall physical health and well-being.
 Dr. Paulen continues to update current information on key topics regarding these “mouth-body” connections: